gislab-npo/gislab-doc/docs/installation/virtual.rst

 Virtual Mode
 ************

 This part describes installation of GIS.lab in virtual machine using Vagrant and VirtualBox.
-Only **Linux** and **MAC OS X** operating systems are supported.
+Only **Linux** and **MAC OS X** operating systems on host machine are supported.
 Installation process will NOT modify anything on your host machine.
 Every operation is done inside of virtual machine.

-GIS.lab server contains its own DHCP server.
+GIS.lab server contains its own DHCP server which is by default disabled.
 DHCP server is used in almost every local network for automatic network configuration.
+If there is no DHCP server in your network configurated to support GIS.lab (it's typical situation in Virtual mode), own DHCP server on GIS.lab server must be enabled otherwise GIS.lab clients will not able to boot.
+GIS.lab DHCP server can be controlled by ``gislab-network`` administrator command, see :ref:`installation process <gislab-network>` for details.
 By default, access to GIS.lab's DHCP server is restricted only for GIS.lab client machines (by list of their MAC addresses) and it is managed by ``gislab-machines`` administrator command.
-It is possible to switch access policy to unrestricted, but it is required to double check that no DHCP servers conflict will occur.
+It is possible to switch access policy to accept all clients, but it is required to double check that no DHCP servers conflict will occur.
 Otherwise, serious network breakage may be done.

-.. attention:: |att| Please, never change policy to unrestricted when connecting to your corporate LAN!
+.. attention:: |att| Please, never change policy to allow all clients when connecting to your corporate LAN!
+It's also recommended in this case to use corporate DHCP server (and keep GIS.lab DHCP server disabled).

-GIS.lab creates it's own network.
+If DHCP server on GIS.lab is enabled than own network is created.
 By default it is in range ``192.168.50.0/24``.
 If this range already exists in LAN where GIS.lab is going to be deployed, it is required to change it using ``GISLAB_NETWORK`` configuration variable.

-See :ref:`Configuration section <configuration-section>` for more information about configuration.
+See :ref:`Configuration section <configuration-section>` for more information.

 .. important:: |imp| Without changing network configuration variable IP conflicts may occur.